-• How have you considered equality, diversity, cohesion and integration? (think about the scope of the proposal, who is likely to be affected, equality related information, gaps in information and plans to address, consultation and engagement activities (taken place or planned) with those likely to be affected) The Child Poverty Strategy has been developed in consultation with a wide range of partners.
+• How have you considered equality, diversity, cohesion and integration? (think about the scope of the proposal, who is likely to be affected, equality related information, gaps in information and plans to address, consultation and engagement activities (taken place or planned) with those likely to be affected)

+This report has been developed in consultation with a wide range of partners.
 Placing prominence on equality, diversity, cohesion and integration is key to this work, as it aims to improve the lives of those who experience poverty.
 A key stakeholder in our work is children and we have ensured that the voices and experiences of children living in Leeds is at the forefront of our strategy.
-Children and young people will be consulted as we understand the impact of mitigating poverty.

-There is a focus on Equality and Diversity & Cohesion and Integration throughout our strategy and this will be highlighted as we report on the impact and outcomes.
-The Equality and Diversity & Cohesion and Integration section within this report highlights that equality and diversity issues have been considered throughout the work in developing the strategy.
+There is a focus on Equality and Diversity & Cohesion and Integration throughout our strategy and this is highlighted within this report.
+The Equality and Diversity & Cohesion and Integration section within this report highlights that equality and diversity issues have been considered throughout this work.
 We have recognised that disadvantaged children are not a single group; characteristics such as Special Education Need and Disability (SEND), ethnicity and EAL (English as an Additional Language) interact with disadvantage with varying impacts on progress rates, gaps with non-disadvantaged pupils and the long term impact of disadvantage.